Integrated Pest Management · Agriculture and Natural Resources

 - Submit the Kiosk Use Request online form.
 We will get back to you within 5 business days to discuss the details of your request.

-- Currently, northern California counties must pick up the kiosk at UC Davis or a nearby county.
-If this is impossible, contact Anne.
+- Currently, northern California counties must pick up the kiosk at the UC ANR building in Davis or a nearby county.
+Please contact Elaine Lander if you require alternate arrangements.

 For Southern CA coastal counties

-Regionally shared kiosks are available for Central Valley, Central Coast, and Imperial Valley counties:
+Regionally shared kiosks are available for Central Coast, and Imperial Valley counties:

 Forms and documents